almasgai/Site/content/posts/wula-alarm.md

 an STM32 but I already had a spare Arduino Uno laying around so I thought it was about time putting it to use.
-I had also considered using an Arduino Mega2560 as well but thought it would be a little bit overkill since has more I/O pins than I know what to do with and more horsepower necessary for this particular project, so I settled with the Uno.
+I had also considered using an Arduino Mega2560 as well but thought it would be a little bit overkill since has more I/O pins than I know what to do with and more horsepower necessary for this particular project.

 Programming it was straightforward.
 I needed to get acquainted with two libraries:
 [TimeLib](https://github.com/PaulStoffregen/Time) & [TimeAlarms](https://github.com/PaulStoffregen/TimeAlarms).
 TimeLib is used for timekeeping functionality, which would